stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/52_transactional_setting.md

 `http://one.example.com:8080` (when `setPort(8080)` is called) or to `http://two.example.com:80/` (when `setHost("two.example.com")` is called).

+Note how the `setHostAndPort()` method cannot, for obvious reasons, call the independent setters, but must reimplement the setting logic.
+If this logic is complex, it might be good practice to factor it out in a separate "silent setter" method.

 ### Variation 1: qualified notification

 If the Model performs qualified notification, the behavior in absence of transactional setting